Pregnancy Weight Gain: Why You Gain More Than What Baby Weighs

 What Does Pregnancy Weight Gain Look Like?

 If you’re pregnant, chances are you have heard that the gold standard for pregnancy weight gain is about 30 pounds.
 However, this isn’t the case for all women.
-Some may gain less, and some may gain more, and both are okay so long as you are gaining healthy weight that your body needs to support a healthy pregnancy.
+Some may gain less, and some may gain more.
+Both are okay so long as you are gaining healthy weight that your body needs to support a healthy pregnancy.

 Here are the current pregnancy weight gain guidelines put out by the CDC:

-- If you are underweight before becoming pregnant: 28-40 lbs.
+- For someone underweight before becoming pregnant: 28-40 lbs.

 - If you are of normal weight before becoming pregnant: 25-35 lbs.

-- If you are overweight before becoming pregnant: 15-25 lbs.
+- For someone overweight before becoming pregnant: 15-25 lbs.

 - If you are obese before becoming pregnant: 11-20 lbs.